sirajiali-hub/sirajiali-hub/README.md

 ### What I'm Looking For

-Internship or entry-level roles in investment analysis, credit risk, or financial data analytics — particularly at firms that value quantitative rigor over traditional finance approaches.
+Internship or entry-level roles in investment analysis, credit risk, or financial data analytics, particularly at firms that value quantitative rigor over traditional finance approaches.

 Open to opportunities in Kenya and the broader East African market.